LTE LIGHTING EVEN Flood Light, LTE 50W Security Light

 As stated above, power is provided by a wall plug.
 A wall plug that isn’t provided.
 I purchased one from Amazon and connected it myself.
 This is very easy (especially if you get the plug I got).

-Below you can see the sharp angle that the wire exits the body, mentioned above.
+Below you can see the sharp angle at which the wire exits the body, mentioned above.

 User Interface and Operation

-Plug the light in and it comes on.
-Unplug and it goes off.
+Plug the light in, and it comes on.
+Unplug, and it goes off.
 There’s really nothing more to it than that.
-Unfortunately there’s no switch.
-And of course this means there are no modes, too.
+Unfortunately, there’s no switch.
+This means there are no modes, too.

 LED and Beam